ZenithVal/OSCLeash/README.md

 As with RavenBuilds's take on the OSCLeash, using OSC as an input for movement causes you arms to be locked into desktop pose, please slap some support onto this canny! https://feedback.vrchat.com/feature-requests/p/osc-locks-arms

 **TEMPORARY WORKAROUND**: Set "XboxJoystickMovement" to true in the config file.
 Instead of outputting movement with OSC, this will emulate an Xbox controller joystick!
 Skipping over the above issue enitely.
-Might break, dunno.
 This will probably be removed when VRC fixes the issue.
-You'll hear a little windows connect noise if you've done it right.
-Make sure to select the VRC window so the inputs are output correctly.
+Check the extra steps in setup for this.

 ##